-About free tax clinics:
+About our FREE tax clinics:

 Through the Community Volunteer Income Tax Program (CVITP), community organizations host free tax clinics where volunteers file tax returns for eligible people.
 A free tax clinic is a place where eligible people can get their tax returns done for free.
 These clinics are hosted by community organizations across Canada through the Community Volunteer Income Tax Program.
 The community organization keeps taxpayer information secure and confidential and makes sure that all volunteer registrations are approved before they start volunteering and that they provide a police records check, if needed, also the CRA operates a year-round dedicated helpline for volunteers.

 There are currently two different types of free tax clinics.